aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_cc_2.rst

 View Telemetry
 **************
 ..
-Note:: Please complete the Advanced Change Control Lab first in order to see the additional IPv4 routes shown below
+Note:: Please complete the Advanced Change Control Lab first in order to see the additional IPv4 routes shown below. `<--Click here to go back to part 1 of this lab <cvp_cc.html>`_

 |